Lifestyle trends and media: Celebrity-endorsed beauty and health products

-The beauty ideal and plastic surgery
+Beauty ideal and plastic surgery

 Among the many beauty and health products advertised and media showcasing celebrity beauty as the most desired beauty, is the frustration that comes with consumers using these products and not achieving the results they want.
-In a psychological study which aimed to examine the correlation of the acceptance of cosmetic surgery and prevalence of celebrity influence, researchers found that there was an extremely significant association between the two.
+A psychological study found a significant association between the acceptance of cosmetic surgery and prevalence of celebrity influence.
 "Celebrity worship" is when a person has formed a strong adoration towards a celebrity and sees him or her as a role model.
 The study shows that this worship is considered a normal aspect of self-identity as it is usually formed as the identity is being developed.
 Worship of the celebrity may give people a sense of satisfaction or fulfillment.
 The study mentions that "'entertainment-social' celebrity worship reflects the social aspects of parasocial attachment, and is driven by an attraction to a favourite celebrity because of their perceived ability to entertain.
-For some individuals, a compromised identity structure may lead to psychological absorption (intensive and compulsive feelings) with a celebrity, or what has been termed 'Intense-personal' attitudes.
-In extreme cases, this absorption may become addictive, leading to 'Borderline-pathological' attitudes and behaviours that serve to maintain an individual's satisfaction with the parasocial attachment."
+For some individuals, a compromised identity structure may lead to psychological absorption (intensive and compulsive feelings) with a celebrity, or what has been termed 'intense-personal' attitudes.
+In extreme cases, this absorption may become addictive, leading to 'borderline-pathological' attitudes and behaviours that serve to maintain an individual's satisfaction with the parasocial attachment."

-Additionally, this concept of celebrity worship may be used as symbols exemplary of the person's physical ideal.
-That is, they believe that their physical attractiveness will bring them thinks equal to or similar to the celebrity's level of popularity and exterior happiness.
-To them, physical attractiveness will bring that happiness, and cosmetic surgery can help them attain this.
+Additionally, celebrities may be used as symbols exemplary of a person's physical ideal.
+They may believe that their physical attractiveness will bring them things equal to or similar to the celebrity's level of popularity and exterior happiness, and cosmetic surgery can help them attain this.
 The study explains that "celebrities may represent prominent and unique social comparison targets, whose physical attractiveness and condition provide information about socially-idealised standards of beauty."

-Notably, celebrity worship makes people more prone to mental health problems such as high levels of neuroticism, anxiety, depression, and an overall strong sense of worry.
-Being fixated on how a celebrity looks can increase anxiety because it causes the person to constantly compare themselves to them, thus creating unnecessary worry and high maintenance of their appearance, and eventually depression due to the fact that they cannot look like or be their role model.
-These people are likely to seek procedures such as plastic surgery in order to become exaggerated versions of themselves in hopes of becoming as physically appealing as their celebrity role model, and hopefully happier as a result.
-They consider plastic surgery a cure, or a fix, for their unhappiness.
-Therefore, they see it as acceptable.
+Celebrity worship makes people more prone to mental health problems such as high levels of neuroticism, anxiety, depression, and an overall strong sense of worry.
+Being fixated on how a celebrity looks can increase anxiety because it causes the person to constantly compare themselves to them, thus creating excessive worry and high maintenance of their appearance, and eventually depression due to the fact that they cannot look like or be their role model.
+These people are likely to seek procedures such as plastic surgery in order in hopes of becoming as physically appealing as their celebrity role model, and hopefully happier as a result.
+They consider plastic surgery a cure, or a fix, for their unhappiness, and therefore are more likely to find it acceptable.